Smaranda Brăescu: Career

 In 1918, she flew for the first time in a Farman plane piloted by Captain Dumitru Naidinescu.
 In 1928, while in Germany, she bought a parachute, and jumped for the first time from a 6000 m height, becoming the first female Romanian parachutist.

 She obtained her parachuting license on 5 July 1928, while traveling to Berlin, after a two days course and a jump without incidents.
 She became the first Romanian woman to ever obtain a parachuting license and one of the first women in the world to do so.
 This feat made Romania the third country in the world with a female parachutist.

 In 1930, after a jump near Satu Mare, she was seriously injured and remained bedridden for six months.
 On 2 October 1931, Brăescu set the women's world record for highest parachute jump (from around 6,000 meters or 20,700 feet), landing in the Bărăgan Plain, Romania.

 In 1932, in her Miles Hawk, she established the record crossing the Mediterranean Sea between Rome and Tripoli – 1100 km in 6 hours and 10 minutes.

 On 19 May 1932, she set the absolute world record for highest parachute jump, in Sacramento, California.
 It was homologated by the Aero Club of Washington.
 Sources disagree on the exact height of her jump, but it is usually given at somewhere around 7000 meters.
 From then on, she becomes a heroine, being escorted by 30 other planes to an air show in Canada, where she is invited.
 Later that year, Brăescu obtained her private pilot's license in the United States, becoming the first European woman to receive an American pilot's license.

 She was in the White Squadron medical wing during battles on the Eastern Front in World War II, remaining active until 12 May 1945.
 She owned two biplanes.

 Later life

-After World War II, she signed a document condemning the November 1946 election, and was sent to prison for two years.
+After World War II, she signed a document condemning the November 1946 election, and was sentenced in absentia to prison.
 It is believed she died on 2 February 1948, and is possibly buried in the Central Cemetery in Cluj, under the name of Maria Popescu.

 Her grave is now marked in her name in Cluj.